rajeshkumarrobert/webdriveruniversity.com/README.md

 # webdriveruniversity.com
-This repository is purely for testing webdriveruniversity.com site with automation using selenium and testNG
+This repository is purely for testing webdriveruniversity.com site with automation scripts using selenium and testNG